Francis at the Blue Mosque…

 (“Pope” John Paul II, Encyclical Redemptor Hominis , n.
 6; underlining added.)

-Yes, the “prayer in common” John Paul II mandated for the members of his church is not confined to prayer only with Protestants but also extends to prayer with non-Christians, such as Jews, Muslims, Zoroastrians, Wiccans, Buddhists, Hindus, Voodooists, etc. This explains why in 1985 he boasted that he had “prayed for the first time with animists” (John Paul II, General Audience, Aug.
+Yes, the “prayer in common” John Paul II mandated for the members of his church is not confined to prayer only with Protestants but also extends to prayer with non-Christians, such as Jews, Muslims, Zoroastrians, Wiccans, Buddhists, Hindus, Voodooists, etc. This explains why in 1985 he boasted that in Togo, “for the first time” he had “prayed with a group of animists” (John Paul II, General Audience, Aug.
 21, 1985, n.
-8).
+8; English translation taken from Osservatore Romano, Aug.
+26, 1985, p.
+9).

 The Polish apostate then added insult to injury by uttering one of the most outrageous blasphemies to be found in a “magisterial” text of the Vatican II Church: He outrageously ascribeed Jews’, Muslims’, and Pagans’ firm assent to their errors, to the Holy Ghost!
 God, the author of all Truth, who offers to lead all to all Truth and wants all to be saved (see Jn 16:13; 1 Tim 2:4), is being called the cause of perseverance in infidelity!